Ginny is the Future

 By the end of OotP, while Harry is still wondering about his one disastrous date with Cho, and Ron and Hermione are still circling each other nervously and bickering about Viktor Krum, Ginny has moved on to her second steady boyfriend (Dean) and has another admirer (Neville).
 I think also it takes a fair amount of (what we call over here) “brass neck” for a girl to start going out with a boy who shares her brother’s dormitory.
 I’m hesitating to use the term “sexuality,” as I don’t think there will be any sex per sein the books, but Ginny’s confidence, attractiveness and success with boys will have a part to play in books 6 and 7.

-Ginny seems to be over her girlish crush on Harry but not embarrassed by it.
-When he is in those scary tempers, when his best friends dare do nothing but placate and console him, she is at ease with him, argues with him and puts him straight.
-She is not only over the crush, she is also over “famous Harry Potter,” The Boy Who Lived; she doesn’t believe he’s bound to be right just because he is who he is.
+Ginny seems to be over her girlish crush on Harry but is not embarrassed by it.
+When he is in those scary tempers, when his best friends dare do nothing but placate and console him, she is at ease with him, argues with him, and puts him straight.
+She is not only over the crush; she is also over “famous Harry Potter,” The Boy Who Lived; she doesn’t believe he’s bound to be right just because he is who he is.
 I was particularly struck by the scene in OotP (Career Advice) where she brings Harry his Easter egg in the library.
 They talk; at her prompting he opens up with the thought that has been worrying him for days, she sits with him, she takes part of the egg without asking she is caring, helpful, relaxed around him, not flirtatious but confident physically as well as emotionally.

 The Future?
 I’ve been trying so hard not to think about this.
 I like to let JKR do her worst and just accept it.
 But I can’t help it.